hassnain360/EC601_Project1/README.md

 ### Introduction

+Photogrammetry refers broadly to the process of obtaining reliable information about the physical world in a computational form.
+Such information is essential to model the world around us, and this modelling finds applications in a vast amount of scientific fields.
+In photogrammetry, data is gathered from raw sources using light, electromagnetic radiation, sound waves, and other physical phenomenon, and then processed on a computer to obtain information about physical objects, landscapes, motion fields, etc. Seminal in many of today's tools and technologies that enable our world today, photogrammetry combines the fields of optics, projective geometry, software engineering, electromagnetic field theory, among others.
+Most technology industries either rely on photogrammetry or som

+### History of the Field

+### Types of Photogrammetry

+Photogrammetry can refer to a variety of processes which gather information about the physical world.

+The canonical form of photogrammetry is 3-D modelling: making 3-D models of objects, typically using simple 2-D images obtained from cameras.
+These images can be from any source that is shifted around to take images of the object from different angles.
+After the retrival of multiple pictures of the object from different angles, these images are then passed to a photogrammetry software which calculates geometric information about the object and constructs a 3-D model of that object.

-Photogrammetry refers to obtaining reliable information about physical objects and the world around us in a compuational form.
-Many varients exist, depending on the use case.
-It combienes the fields of optics, projective geometry, software engineering, etc. One form of photogrammetry is '3-D' modelling, where it refers to making 3-D models of objects, typicalling using simple 2-D images obtained from cameras.
-Other varients exist, for example using high speed cameras flying on drones, sometimes called Ariel photogrammetry.
+ calculates Other varients exist, for example using high speed cameras flying on drones, sometimes called Ariel photogrammetry.
 Another form is terrestial photogrammetry, where the cameras are fixed.
 This can be a camera trying to measure the speed of cars on the road.

 ### Problem Statement